MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 **Rare Diseases pathways** are extracted from **WikiPathways** website.
 We choose to use as chemical of interest, the **vitamin A**.

-This section presents you how to perform the approaches that we proposed.
+This section presents you how to perform the three different approaches proposed.

 .. _useCase1_overlap:

 Overlap analysis
 =====================

-This approach calculates the overlap between list of genes, targeted by vitamin A, and Rare Diseases pathways (see :doc:`../approaches/methods_overlap` section for more details).
+This approach calculates the overlap between genes targeted by vitamin A, and Rare Diseases pathways (see :doc:`../approaches/methods_overlap` section for more details).

 Running overlap analysis with data extracted automatically from databases
 ----------------------------------------------------------------------------

-The **chemicalsFile.csv** file [:ref:`FORMAT <chemicalsFile>`] contains the MeSH ID of vitamin A. We want to extract genes that are targeted by vitamin A and by its descendant molecules.
+The **chemicalsFile.csv** file [:ref:`FORMAT <chemicalsFile>`] contains the MeSH ID of vitamin A. We want to extract genes that are targeted by vitamin A and by its child molecules.
 So, the ``--directAssociation`` parameter is set to ``False``.
-We keep only the interaction which has at least to paper as references (``--nbPub 2``).
+We keep only interactions which have at least two associated publications(``--nbPub 2``).
 Results files are saved into ``useCases/OutputResults_useCase1/`` folder.

 .. code-block:: bash